tehckisnow/tehckisnow.github.io/wake/README.md

 Player can also look at, pick up, and drop items.
 Exits can be locked and require a key to unlock before exiting.
 <p>
 Todo:<br />
--locked doors are only locked one-way.
+-enable run game and exit commands to switch games -refactor get and drop to use query and for in loops -add support for displaying multi-word item names -locked doors are only locked one-way; fix this -rewrite tokenize() to use query (will save a lot of repetitive code) -return error if no gamefile found (do I really need to do this? maybe not) -list function for determining grammar (commas and spaces, oxford comma and) (or modify existing one!)
--rewrite tokenize() to use query (will save a lot of repetitive code) -return error if no gamefile found (do I really need to do this? maybe not) -list function for determining grammar (commas and spaces, oxford comma and) -use
+-use
 	use machine checks the machine and searches for reasonable verbs (flip, use, activate, throw, turn) -interactables (considering calling these machines; they are items with states and/or behaviors, e.g. lightswitch.)<br />